xelemental/xelemental.github.io/_posts/2024-02-25-Technical-Analysis-Of-Spock-Stealer.md

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/e5c6efdf-f1c6-49a4-8887-1d44aa46a099)

-Then, it checks that if the IP Address is a loopback address using the `IP_IsLoopback` function.
+Then, it checks if the IP Address is a loopback address using the `IP_IsLoopback` function.
 Then the IP Address is stored in a slice and then the loop continues, and finally the function returns the IP Address.
 Now, let us explore the next function.

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/7022d963-67b9-49f0-8ccd-61c1c14d076f)